GraemeBradbury/animated-potato/Presentations/learning-to-learn.md

 A little disheartening:
 "Can I do what I do, just ...faster"

 this is painful at this point.
-All my guesses were way off and
+All my guesses were way off

 ##Will##